Why Are Dog Paws So Sensitive and Painful?

 Dog paws consist of various parts that collectively provide protection, grip, and sensory information.
 These include:

 • Paw Pads: The pads are thick cushions made up of fatty tissue and tough skin that protect the foot bones, absorb shock, and provide grip.
+They act much like shoes for humans, offering a layer of protection.

 • Nails: Dogs have strong nails that help with traction and digging.
+Regular trimming is crucial as overgrown nails can cause discomfort and lead to altered gait.

 • Dewclaws: Some dogs have dewclaws, extra digits resembling thumbs, which may touch the ground or be higher up on the leg.
+While they don’t always serve a functional purpose, they can still be prone to injury.

 • Nerve Endings: Each paw contains a dense network of nerve endings, which provide sensory feedback to navigate different surfaces.
+This intricate system is essential for balance and detecting environmental changes.

 Functionality